tinuwalther/PsNetTools/Code/README.md

 ## Functions

-Write Function-files, and load it to the memory to debug/test.
+Write one Function-file for each Function, and load it to the memory to debug/test.

 ````powershell
 Test-PsNetDig -Destination sbb.ch